marasinipradeep/minishell_42/readme.txt

 changed or removed/would like to add your own/just general questions let me know

 -Make sure your code follows the norminette before pushing it to the repos.
 Comment
-	related errors are fine though
--Try to eliminate any leaks as you find them, though we'll do run a test for it when
-	we're almost ready to submit
+	related errors and anything that is only temporary are fine though -Try to eliminate any leaks as you find them, though we'll do run a test for it when we're almost ready to submit
 -Main.c should only contain the main function